tud-amr/website/_people/yanbo_wang.md

 ---

 <!-- Here add your interests or small paragraph.
 Keep it brief.
 Also for past members, put here e.g Now at..., [supervised by...] -->
-Generalizable Motion planning with Genarative Models.
+Generalizable Scene Understanding, Motion Planning, and Representation Learning with Genarative Models.